Aaronontheweb/ubuntu-cheatsheet/README.md

 * Connect to a specific wireless network for a given interface? `iwconfig <interface> essid "<ssid name>"`
 * Get an IP address assigned from a router? `dhclient <interface>`
 * How do I list all NAT rules? `iptables -L`
+* What are all of the available network devices for this machine? `lspci`

 ## Databases
 * How do I install MySQL?
 Stab a fork in your eye and install Postgres instead.